Pupils will have a chance to extend their skills further through after-school activities, workshops and the Wednesday afternoon Art clubs.

 Physical Education is compulsory for all 1st to 3rd Year pupils with a 100 minute lesson every other week.

-There is also a games programme for 1st-3rd Years.
+There is also a weekly games programme for 1st-3rd Years.
 Boys will follow full term blocks of work in Rugby, Football and Cricket.
 Girls undertake Netball, Hockey, Tennis and Rounders.
 In both PE and Games, pupils are assessed at the end of each block of work.

 1st and 2nd Year pupils enjoy a varied curriculum encompassing religion, philosophy and ethics.
 Topics include creation, rites of passage, moral decision making and arguments for the existence of God.
 A project on the school’s Methodist heritage develops students understanding in this important area.

-Our school motto, Esse Quam Videri, (to be rather than to seem to be) captures the essence of our identity.
-From Nursery right through to Sixth Form the Truro School Community shares the same values and approach to education which help to shape our identity.
+Our school motto, Esse Quam Videri (to be, rather than to seem to be), captures the essence of our identity and is defined by the 5 C's below.
 Underpinned by strong Christian principles, we are a caring and inclusive community which values, nurtures and develops each individual.
-Click on the links below to find out more.

 Because we believe that academic excellence is an important part of human excellence.
 Every child is an individual and we celebrate and develop their uniqueness, helping them to become an independent learner and encouraging each child to explore, understand and cultivate their talent and abilities, whatever they may be.